 Being part of Australia’s world heritage areas, Mount Cougal is home to many protected species of flora and fauna.
 Many people come to Mount Cougal for the hiking experience, however climbing the mountain peaks to their summit is best left for experienced climbers as the walk is steep, unmarked and difficult.

 There is a small picnic area is located adjacent to the carpark and beside the walking track entrance.
 Picnic tables and toilets are provided.
-Water is available for washing only—it is not suitable for drinking.
+Water is available for washing only, as it is not suitable for drinking.
 No barbecues are provided.

 The walking track near the picnic area is a 1.6km return trip which takes most walkers approximately 1 hour to complete.
 There is a bitumen path that has a gradual rise which is suitable for prams and wheelchairs.
 There is a viewing platform beside Currumbin Creek which overlooks the beautiful landscape.